picoxr/Overlay-Demo-UnityXR/README.md

 # Overlay-Demo-UnityXR

+- If you have any questions/comments, please raise requests at [**Pico Developer Answers**](https://devanswers.pico-interactive.com/) (Jira-based) which is best for tracking/monitoring techincal related issues/requirements.

 1. Create a Camera that is only used for UI rendering.
 And remove other camera from the UI layer.
 UI uses Unity’s default interactive class.
 It is shown as below:

    <img src="./ReadMeScreenshot/1-1.png"  width = "600"/>